tee-uwu/tee-uwu/README.md

 ---

-## 👨‍💻 About Me
+## 👾 Player Stats (About Me)

 I am a Software Engineering student with a major in **Data Science**.
 I love solving complex mathematical problems and am increasingly focused on data-driven technologies.
-While data is my primary direction, I have a diverse background that spans full-stack web development, cryptography, and even game design.
+While data is my primary direction, I have a diverse background that spans full-stack web development, cryptography, and game design.

 Currently, I am also preparing to pursue a Master's degree in a technical field! 🎓

-### 🚀 What I'm Working On
+### 🗺️ Current Quests (Working On)
 *   📊 **Data Science:** Sharpening my skills and exploring algorithmic problem-solving.
 *   🔐 **CryptoStudio:** Developing a MATLAB application for the encryption and decryption of text, images, and audio data using RSA cryptography.
 *   🌐 **Web Applications:** Building full-stack platforms like *PixelChat*, *Teefy* (a retro vinyl music player), and a bunch of other cool projects.
-*   👾 **Game Development:** Tinkering with the Godot engine to build 2D grid-based RPG mechanics and mobile farming games.
+*   🎮 **Game Development:** Tinkering with the Godot engine to build 2D grid-based RPG mechanics and mobile farming games.

-### 🛠️ Core Skills
+### 🎒 Inventory (Core Skills)
 *   🧮 **Data & Math:** Advanced Mathematics, Cryptography, Modular Arithmetic, MATLAB
 *   💻 **Web Development:** PHP, Laravel, Filament, MySQL, Tailwind CSS
 *   🎨 **Creative & Game Dev:** Godot Engine, Pixel Art, 8-bit Sprite Design, UI/UX Branding